AgileCloudInstitute/AgileCloudManager/README.md

 1. Putty or `ssh` into the compute unit you created with [terraform-aws-simple-example](https://github.com/AgileCloudInstitute/terraform-aws-simple-example)
 2. Navigate into directory into which to clone repos by typing  `cd cloned-repos`
 3. Clone this repository by typing `git clone https://github.com/AgileCloudInstitute/agile-cloud-manager.git`
-4. Run [scripts/setup.sh](https://github.com/AgileCloudInstitute/agile-cloud-manager/blob/master/scripts/setup.sh) by typing the following commands:
+4.  **SetupStepOne:**  Run [scripts/setupStepOne.sh](https://github.com/AgileCloudInstitute/agile-cloud-manager/blob/master/scripts/setupStepOne.sh) by typing the following commands:

     cd agile-cloud-manager/scripts/
-    chmod +x setup.sh
+    chmod +x setupStepOne.sh
-    sudo ./setup.sh
+    sudo ./setupStepOne.sh
     source /etc/bashrc

-5. Enter the variables you assembled in the pre-requisite steps into [/home/aci-user/vars/agile-cloud-manager/enter-user-input-here-only.txt](https://github.com/AgileCloudInstitute/agile-cloud-manager/blob/master/move-to-directory-outside-app-path/enter-user-input-here-only.txt) file.
+5.  **SetupStepTwo:**  Enter the variables you assembled in the pre-requisite steps into [/home/aci-user/vars/agile-cloud-manager/enter-user-input-here-only.txt](https://github.com/AgileCloudInstitute/agile-cloud-manager/blob/master/move-to-directory-outside-app-path/enter-user-input-here-only.txt) file.
 Note this can be done by replacing the file with pre-set values by some automation you create separately if you need to do this repeatedly.
-6. Automatically transfer the input variable values by running [importTheInputVariables.py](https://github.com/AgileCloudInstitute/agile-cloud-manager/blob/master/scripts/importTheInputVariables.py) while the terminal is still pointed to the same directory.
+6.  **SetupStepThree:**  Automatically transfer the input variable values by running [setupStepThree.py](https://github.com/AgileCloudInstitute/agile-cloud-manager/blob/master/scripts/setupStepThree.py) while the terminal is still pointed to the same directory.
 And then run the script for setting local environment variables as follows:

-    python3 importTheInputVariables.py
+    python3 setupStepThree.py
     chmod +x /home/aci-user/vars/agile-cloud-manager/set-local-az-client-environment-vars.sh
     sudo /home/aci-user/vars/agile-cloud-manager/set-local-az-client-environment-vars.sh
     source /etc/bashrc